mkrueger/icy_sixel/crates/icy_sixel/README.md

 ## License

+Licensed under either of

-Licensed under the Apache License, Version 2.0 — see [LICENSE](LICENSE) for details.
+- Apache License, Version 2.0
+- MIT license

+at your option.